NTIG-Uppsala/admin-narvaro/README.md

 HOST_URL="XXX"
 JWT_SECRET='XXX'
 ```
-> `MONGODB_URI` is the connection string to the production database
+> `MONGODB_URI` is the connection string to the production database.

-> `MONGODB_URI_DEV` is the connection string to the development database
+> `MONGODB_URI_DEV` is the connection string to the development database.

-> `HOST_URL` is the url of the server which will be used by the server to make requests to itself (eg. https://narvaro.ntig.net/) If this is not set, the backend will throw an error at runtime
+> `HOST_URL` is the url of the server which will be used by the server to make requests to itself (eg. https://narvaro.ntig.net/) If this is not set, the backend will throw an error at runtime.

 > `JWT_SECRET` the secret used to sign the JWT tokens.
-Needs to be long to be safe
+Needs to be long to be safe.

 ## Run tests
 All tests are located in the `test` folder and are named `test_*.py`.
 To install necessary dependencies run `pip install -r requirements.txt` in the root folder of the project.
 To run a test run `python test/<filename> <url to be tested>`.
-The project also has jest tests located in `__tests_/` and can be runned with `npm run test`
+The project also has jest tests located in `__tests_/` and can be runned with `npm run test`.

 ## Running the project
 To run the project the dependencies needs to be installed.
 To install the dependencies run `npm install` in the root folder of the project.

 To run the project in development mode run `npm run dev` in the root folder of the project.
 The project will then be available at `localhost:8000`.
-If the project is runned in development mode, the backend will use the development database.
+If the project is ran in development mode, the backend will use the development database.

-To run the project in production mode run `npm run build` folloed by `npm run start` in the root folder of the project.
+To run the project in production mode run `npm run build` followed by `npm run start` in the root folder of the project.
 The project will then be available at `localhost:8000`.
-If the project is runned in production mode, the backend will use the production database.
+If the project is ran in production mode, the backend will use the production database.

 ## Run project with docker
 To run the project with docker.
 The Docker engine needs to be installed and the dependencies that comes with docker.